1998greenmustang/jed-bytecode/README.md

 ## Future and Rational

-In the future, this will be able to accept files as input so other languages can compile into the bytecode served here.

 This project is meant to serve as a simple RTS for various languages I decide to explore design-wise in the future.
 I started this project when I was working on my firstever language 'jed' then once it could finally generate code, I didn't have a backend ready.
 So, I made a very simple AST crawler runtime that was very annoying.
 So I wanted to create a bytecode interpreter that I don't have to worry about.

 That's what this project is.
-This is not to replace any other thing like QBE or LLVM or even BEAM, it's for my own exploration of what languages are.
+This is not to replace any other backend, it's for my own exploration of what languages are.

 ## The Language